Thursday, March 18, 2021

 Lap-Joint flanges, also called back-up or backing flanges, are paired with stub ends or angle face rings.
 The backing flange slides over the pipe end, and welding is not required.
 This solution is ideal for ensuring flange bolt holes line up correctly as the backing rings are able to rotate to match bolt holes—connect the stub end and backing flange, line up the connection points, then align the bolt holes to complete the installation.
 Lap-Joint flanges are suitable for piping systems that require regular maintenance or that are dismantled often.

-Because threaded flanges attach to pipes with threaded ends, no welding is required—making threaded flanges ideal in small spaces or areas where welding is not possible.
+Threaded flanges attach to pipes with threaded ends, no welding is required—making threaded flanges ideal in small spaces or areas where welding is not possible.
 This convenient option is often used for smaller diameter pipe sizes and high-pressure applications, but should not be used in a piping system with thin walls.
 Threaded flanges are available in a variety of materials and dimensions to meet a wide range of specifications.

 Weld-neck flanges feature a long, tapered hub that is welded to the pipe.
 Weld-neck flanges are used for high-pressure and sub-zero to high-temperature applications to distribute piping system stress and provide reinforcement.